-The Elder Abuse and Neglect Act assures that local agencies will be funded by the Illinois Department on Aging in order to offer help to persons age 60 and older who may be abused, neglected, or exploited by family, household members, or caregivers.
+The Elder Abuse and Neglect Act assures that local agencies will be funded by the Illinois Department on Aging to offer help to persons age 60 and older who may be abused, neglected, or exploited by family, household members, or caregivers.
 Any person who suspects the abuse, neglect, or financial exploitation of such a person may report this suspicion to the designated local agency.

 Any person who makes a report believing that it is in the senior’s best interests is immune from consequences such as criminal or civil liability, or professional disciplinary action.
 The identity of the person making a report cannot be disclosed by the agency or by the Department on Aging to anyone else unless it is that person consents or if a court order demands it.

 Certain kinds of people must report abuse of a senior if they think that the senior is unable to seek help for themselves.
 These people are called mandated reporters.
 Social workers, policemen, teachers, and doctors are all examples of mandated reporters.